tobanteEmbedded/tetl/README.md

 For more details about the global exception handler `etl::tetl_exception_handler` & the assertion macro `TETL_ASSERT` see the [examples/cassert.cpp](./examples/cassert.cpp) file.

+### Near Future

+- Switch from `doxygen` to `standardese` as the documentation generator
+- Fix `map`, `tuple`, `variant` & `format`
+- Improve number <-> string conversions
+- Add fuzzing tests to CI
+  - Check that `etl` and `std` implementations produce the same output

+### Far Future

+- Replace Catch2 with custom unit testing library
+  - This depends on a working implementation of `format` for reporting errors.
+- Run unit test & examples on hardware or QEMU emulations.
+  - Depends on the custom unit test library, since Catch2 is to big to fit onto most MCUs

 ## Project Integration

 The following steps explain how to add `etl` to your project.
 Embedded or desktop.